limbara/vue-time-date-range-picker/README.md

 | ranges      | Object          |            | disable dates matching object of date "from" & "to"     |
 | custom      | Function        |            | disable dates with function                             |

+If accidentially both disabled dates and available dates are provided, disabled dates take priority.

 #### Available Dates
 Below is values that're available for props "available-dates"